telerik/reporting-docs/knowledge-base/conflicting-actions-error-in-swagger-generation-net-core.md

 ---
-title: Swagger generation conflicting actions error in .NET Core
+title: Failed to load API definition is displayed on the Swagger Generation page
 description: Swagger requires actions to have unique methods/paths.
 type: troubleshooting
 page_title: Conflicting method/path combination for actions in Swagger Generation